Understanding the Phases of Cloud Migration for Businesses

 The pre-migration phase is crucial for setting the foundation and defining the goals and objectives of the migration process.
 Here are the key steps involved in this phase:

 a.
-Define Migration Strategy
+Define the Migration Strategy

 b.
 Assess the Source Cloud Data